ds-ashanmugavel/traceability-foss/docs/arc42.md

 ### Migration

-Data migration is handled by flyway.
+Data migration is handled by Flyway.

 ### Configurability